dingloid/Mango/README.md

 # Mango

-University of Texas at Arlington Application Developnent Class Android Project
+University of Texas at Arlington Application Development Class Android Project

-###Purpose:
+### Purpose:
 Students log in and select what class they'd like help with.
-Then students post a thread about what specifc questions they have relating to the class and other students can reply.

-With realtime database students can create posts and comments in real time.
+Then students post a thread about what specifc questions they have relating to the class.
+Other students can comment and reply in real time.